Olivia Culpo sees her boyfriend Christian McCaffrey make history - Mash Viral

 "We have a lot in common … It's really easy for us, so I'm grateful," she said.

 Culpo dated Lions catcher Danny Amendola.
-Their relationship broke out last fall after Amendola was photographed with a resemblance of Culpo in Miami.
+Their relationship erupted last fall after Amendola was photographed with a resemblance of Culpo in Miami.
 The former Miss Universe was also briefly linked to Tim Tebow in 2015.

 .